Aján "took €356,000 from IWF coffers after stepping down as President"

 It now appears that Aján also acted against the terms of reference of his stand-down period, according to the German reports.

-The latest ARD report says the IWF Board "is convinced that Aján used the Federation’s coffers again before he was forced to resign from the Presidency".
+The latest ARD report claimed the IWF Board "is convinced that Aján used the Federation’s coffers again before he was forced to resign from the Presidency".

-It says he transferred several tranches to himself in February and March when "he was no longer authorised to conduct any financial transactions".
+It allegeds he transferred several tranches to himself in February and March when "he was no longer authorised to conduct any financial transactions".

 With so much money unaccounted for, the IWF is said to be considering a lawsuit against Aján.

-Papandrea would not confirm or deny this, or comment on the decisions made during a recent online board meeting, to ARD, saying only that "the situation is developing".
+Papandrea would not confirm or deny this, or comment on the decisions made during a recent online Board meeting, to ARD, claiming only that "the situation is developing".

-Papandrea declined to comment to insidethegames, and emphasised that any recent discussions by the Board were confidential.
+Papandrea declined to comment to insidethegames, and emphasised that any recent discussions by the IWF Executive Board were confidential.

 Aján's role in the corruption is being investigated by law enforcement agencies in Hungary and Switzerland, where the IWF is registered.